Do you know someone who seems to be on a life-long lucky streak?

 Jon Staenberg is a firm believer in visualising your goals.
 As a successful venture capitalist and the founder of Hand of God Wines, which sells premium, small-lot wines from an Argentine winemaker, he has found a way to realise his own long-held aspirations.

 Staenberg likens getting what you want to staging a house you want to sell.
-You make the sale far easier if you fill the house with gorgeous rented furniture and light a few candles, rather than show it empty.

 "Provide the vision.
 Provide the staging.
 You've got to put it out there and not assume that people you work with know what you want," he said.